-- Poses a threat or causes harm to another student (by the use of a risk assessment). - Could have repercussions for the orderly running of the school - Happens when the student is identifiable as a member of the school - Or if the behaviour could adversely affect the reputation of the school
+- Poses a threat or causes harm to another student (by the use if a risk assessment). - Could have repercussions for the orderly running of the school. - Happens when the student is identifiable as a member of the school. - Or if the behaviour could adversely affect the reputation of the school.

-Online behaviour will be investigated in accordance with this policy and following the quidance under the investigations section.
-Online behaviour can be very difficult to manage given the issues of anonymity and, therefore, evidence such as screenshots can be very helpful and should be shared as soon as possible.
+Online behaviour will be investigated in accordance with this policy and following the guidance under the investigations section.
+Online behaviour can be very difficult to manage given the issues of anonymity and therefore evidence such as screenshots can be very helpful and should be shared as soon as possible.

-23. Dealing with language or misbehaviour relating to the nine protected characteristics (See appendix A)
+20. Dealing with language or misbehaviour relating to the nine protected characteristics (see Appendix A)

-23.1 Principles
+20.1 Principles

 - It is important to note that we have a zero tolerance approach and an incident will be described and recorded as derogatory (e.g. racist/sexist/homophobic) if it is perceived to be derogatory by the victim or by any other person. - All incidents (including online) should be reported.
-The Head of EDI will support staff where there is any question over the nature of a comment or incident. - It is important to recognise that involvement in an incident in which it is perceived that derogatory language or actions have been used/undertaken does not automatically mean a person 'is a racist' for example. - Every incident will be reviewed on a case-by-case basis and relevant circumstances will always be taken into consideration when discussing a consequence. - Sanctions for this misbehaviour will be used as a deterrent and the likely starting point for deliberate use of derogatory language or misbehaviour relating to the nine protected characteristics will be a 2-hour detention when students will be given an opportunity to be educated on the importance of Equality, Diversity and Inclusion.
+The Head of EDI will support staff where there is any question over the nature of a comment or incident. - It is important to recognise that involvement in an incident in which it is perceived that derogatory language or actions have been used/undertaken does not automatically mean a person 'is a racist' for example. - Every incident will be reviewed on a case-by-case basis and relevant circumstances will always be taken into consideration when discussing a consequence. - Sanctions for this misbehaviour will be used as a deterrent and the likely starting point for deliberate use of derogatory language or misbehaviour relating to the nine protected characteristics1 will be an detention when students will be given an opportunity to be educated on the importance of Equality, Diversity and Inclusion. - Repetition of this misbehaviour or any serious offence relating to the nine protected characteristics is likely to be considered a Level 6 or Level 7 misbehaviour and could result in suspension or permanent exclusion.